xiix0/scam/README.md

-Always the dullness of the fool is the whetstone of the wits.
+This night methinks is but the daylight sick.
-		-- William Shakespeare, "As You Like It"
+		-- William Shakespeare, "The Merchant of Venice"